-As soon as a safety concern is identified, DOE shall notify Ecology that an issue exists, the nature of the issue, and any actions taken to respond to the issue.

-No more than 45 days after the notification in Section VII F-1, DOE shall develop and submit to Ecology a Safety Issue Resolution Plan (SIRP) that identifies the following:

-a. the issue and its technical basis, its probability of occurrence, consequences of occurrence, and any threat to human health and the environment that would result if DOE adhered to the schedules in Section IV in light of the safety issue;

-19b. the impacts that the safety issue will have on the20schedules in Section IV;
+- 1. As soon as a safety concern is identified, DOE shall notify Ecology that an issue exists, the nature of the issue, and any actions taken to respond to the issue. - 2.
+No more than 45 days after the notification in Section VII-F-1, DOE shall develop and submit to Ecology a Safety Issue Resolution Plan (SIRP) that identifies the following: - a. the issue and its technical basis, its probability of occurrence, consequences of occurrence, and any threat to human health and the environment that would result if DOE adhered to the schedules in Section IV in light of the safety issue; - b. the impacts that the safety issue will have on the schedules in Section IV;

-c. required administrative, procedural, technical, and operational issues that must be resolved in order for work to continue;

-d. a schedule and necessary resources to resolve the safety issue in order to allow the resumption of work in the event that work was stopped because of the safety issue;

-e. the management process to be used to resolve the safety issue;

-f. any pertinent information not already provided to Ecology; and g. a request for a schedule amendment as set forth in Section VII-G below.
+operational issues that must be resolved in order for work to continue; d. a schedule and necessary resources to resolve the safety issue in order to allow the resumption of work in the event that work was stopped because of the safety issue; e. the management process to be used to resolve the safety issue; f. any pertinent information not already provided to Ecology; and g. a request for a schedule amendment as set forth in Section VII-G below.
 In the event that the impact on the schedule cannot be adequately determined until the analysis of the safety question is completed, DOE will advise Ecology of its initial estimate of schedule impact and a date by which it will submit the required request for schedule amendment.

-173. If Ecology agrees, based on the information provided in the18SIRP and any other information, whether oral or written, provided by19DOE, that good cause exists for a schedule amendment, then the State20shall determine, in its sole discretion, whether the amendment constitutes21a significant modification to the Consent Decree.
-If the amendment is22significant, then the State and DOE shall take public comment on the
+3. If Ecology agrees, based on the information provided in the SIRP and any other information, whether oral or written, provided by DOE, that good cause exists for a schedule amendment, then the State shall determine, in its sole discretion, whether the amendment constitutes a significant modification to the Consent Decree.
+If the amendment is significant, then the State and DOE shall take public comment on the